 The Dreaded Question

-your home inspection clients buying their house
+your home inspection clients buying their first house

 Diplomacy is the art of knowing what not to say.